DisCEdge: Distributed Context Management for Large Language Models at the Edge: DisCEdge Architecture

-Our system, while decentralized, provides the same interface as a centralized LLM service, without introducing data replication complexity on the client side.
-It employs lightweight tokenized context storage, which benefits data replication and distribution.
-The remainder of this section details each component.

-Our design choice to cache and replicate context in tokenized form offers several advantages.
-As sequences of integers, tokens are more compact than raw text, reducing network transmission overhead between edge nodes.
-They can be easily concatenated without repeated tokenization, avoiding redundant text-to-token processing for session history that must otherwise occur with every request.
-This optimization occurs earlier in the inference pipeline than embedding generation, positioning our approach as complementary to embedding-based techniques such as RAG.
+DisCEdge, while decentralized, provides a cloud-like interface without client-side replication complexity.
+It employs lightweight tokenized context storage, which is more compact than raw text, reducing inter-node network overhead.
+Tokens can be concatenated without repeated tokenization, avoiding redundant text-to-token processing for session history.
+This optimization occurs earlier in the inference pipeline (before the \textit{prefill} phase), making it complementary to embedding-based techniques like RAG.

-We focus on managing user session context, which we define as the sequence of interactions within a single conversational session.
-We prioritize session context because it is both dynamic and critical for personalization, making its consistency a significant challenge in a geo-distributed system.
-Other context types, such as static user preferences or region-specific data, present simpler consistency requirements and are easily extendable.
-For instance, user preference is usually minimal and static, and can be stored on the client, while regional data is often localized to a single edge node.
+We focus on managing dynamic user session context, whose consistency is a significant challenge in geo-distributed systems.
+Other context types, such as static preferences or regional data, have simpler consistency requirements and are easily extendable.

-While we focus on LLMs in this work, our tokenization-based approach generalizes to other foundation models that process various modalities (e.g., images, audio, video).
-Models for images, audio, and video similarly tokenize their inputs before processing.
-Our system's core mechanism—managing and replicating pre-tokenized context—applies equally to these modalities, as the architecture is agnostic to the semantic meaning of tokens.